 Now that you are ready to head off into the wilderness, be sure to stay on the trail.
-This is easy to do if you follow the blazes, which are two-inch by six-inch marks painted on trees and rocks along the trails.
-When you get above the tree line, look for small piles of rocks called cairns to stay on track.
+This is easy to do if you follow the blazes, which are 2-inch by 6-inch marks painted on trees and rocks along the trails.
+When you get above the tree line you might see small piles of rocks called cairns to mark the trail.
 If you can't find them, backtrack to the last place you saw one.
 And always have your trail map handy.

 Whenever possible, hike with other people.
 Allow the slowest person in your group to set the pace, especially if kids have come along.
 Take frequent breaks for water, snacks, and rest.

 Hiking requires the same cardiovascular fitness that running, cycling, and other endurance sports demand, but relies on different muscle groups, which can leave you aching in unfamiliar places.

 Regular workouts can help you stay ready for your next hike.
 Concentrate on your leg muscles and core during strength training.
 Keep in mind that you will need to combine that with some cardiovascular training for endurance.

-Trekking poles (or ski poles) provide extra stability on challenging terrain and take some of the strain off ankles, knees, and hips.
+Trekking poles provide extra stability on challenging terrain and take some of the strain off leg muscles, ankles, knees, and hips.
 To keep your feet comfortable, be aware of sensitive areas and treat them with moleskin before they progress into painful blisters.
 Also, break in new hiking boots before taking them on a serious trek.